stellaryx-labs/starlink-finder/README.md

 # Starlink Finder
-A simple space OSINT to retrieve information about any Starlink satellite.
-Created as a demonstrative project for the "Build your own Space OSINT Tool" workshop
+A simple space OSINT tool to retrieve Starlink satellite data.
+Created as a demonstrative project for the "Build your own Space OSINT Tool" workshop.

 ## Preview